 For a certification test series, it is expected that each test in this standard appropriate to the helmet configuration will be performed at least once.
 It is also expected that the test technician will conduct the testing so as to obtain the most exhaustive evaluation possible of likely failure modes.
-The table represents a typical certification test plan by sample number, conditioning and tests in order of application.
-Bolding indicates that the particular test is routine for that sample; italics indicate the test is optional at the discretion of the test technician.
-Please note: all the helmets submitted for certification testing are liable for inspection and the visual field check.
+The table below represents a typical certification test plan by sample number, conditioning and tests in order of application.
+Bolding indicates that the particular test is routine for that sample; otherwise, the particular test might be performed on another sample if convenient.
+Italics indicate the test is optional for that sample at the discretion of the technician.
+Aside from comfort padding, all samples must be identical.
+The first six samples are to be equipped with comfort padding appropriate to the largest intended head circumference and will be tested on the largest appropriate head form.
+Samples #7 and #8 are necessary only when the smallest appropriate head form is not the same as the largest appropriate.